 Heritage Room Upgrade

 Funds raised at the 2020 Good Cup of Tea events will contribute to the Heritage Room Upgrade.
 The intention is to redesign the room with the use of fixed panels to extend the display area available and enable more of the early story of Mercy to be told through the displays.
 The panels are to include a number of touch screens, allowing some of the heritage resources from the different Mercy Congregations worldwide to be show-cased.
+These pandemic days have emphasised for us the importance of making the rich Mercy heritage available to those unable to visit the Centre in person.
+Enhancing this capacity will be central to the re-design.

 Mercy International Centre holds a precious collection of artefacts associated with Catherine McAuley.
 A number of very special items are on permanent loan to the Centre, including Catherine’s Profession Ring and her cincture.